 About

-This project is nonpartisan and evidence-based.
-Data is imported from official government sources — the NYS Office of the State Comptroller and the U.S. Census Bureau — and every data point traces to its source so that claims can be verified and debated on the merits.
+BenchmarkUSA is nonpartisan and evidence-based.
+Data is imported from official public sources — state comptrollers, municipal financial reports, and federal agencies including the U.S. Census Bureau — and every data point traces to its source so that claims can be verified and debated on the merits.

 What you will find here